MbungaiMichael/-Automated-Detection-of-Diabetic-Retinopathy-Using-Convolutional-Neural-Networks-/README.md

-# -Automated-Detection-of-Diabetic-Retinopathy-Using-Convolutional-Neural-Networks-
+# Automated Detection of Diabetic Retinopathy Using Convolutional Neural Networks
+Diabetic Retinopathy (DR) is one of the leading causes of blindness in working-age adults worldwide.
+It is caused by prolonged high blood sugar levels that damage the blood vessels in the retina.
+Early detection and timely treatment of DR are critical to preventing vision loss.
+However, manual screening is time-consuming, costly, and highly dependent on the skill and experience of ophthalmologists.

-his project aims to develop an automated, deep learning-based system using Convolutional Neural Networks (CNNs) to detect and classify diabetic retinopathy stages from retinal fundus images.
-By leveraging CNN’s powerful feature extraction capabilities, the model can learn to identify thereby eliminating the need for manual feature engineering.
+This project aims to develop an automated, deep learning-based system utilizing Convolutional Neural Networks (CNNs) to detect and classify stages of diabetic retinopathy from retinal fundus images.
+By leveraging CNN’s powerful feature extraction capabilities, the model can learn to identify microaneurysms, hemorrhages, and other DR-related lesions directly from raw images, eliminating the need for manual feature engineering.